AnthonyKim89/react-ui/docs/APPS.md

 * `data` - An app-specific Immutable.js data structure of the latest data from the app's subscription.
 * `size` - {`Size.SMALL`, `Size.MEDIUM`, `Size.LARGE`, `Size.XLARGE`} - the size the app is currently occupying in the grid.
 Can be used for responsive rendering.
 * `widthCols` - number - the current number of columns the app is occuping in the widget grid.
 Apps *should* use `size` for their responsive rendering istead of `widthCols`, but `widthCols` can be useful to react to resizing using `componentWillReceiveProps`.
+* The current values of any *app settings* supported by the app will be received as props as well.
+(See below).
 * Additionally, UI apps will receive as props all parameters from the location query string.
 These are typically populated from control apps.

 Every control app may expect to get the following input props: